gigly222/K_Means/README.txt

 *************************************************************************************************
 Where "3" is the number of clusters, "test_data.txt" is the path to the datafile.
 Make sure you provide the complete path to the files, or put the needed files in the folder with the program.

-Please note***

-I have used matplotlibs pyplot to show a visual representation of the data clustered around its centroid.
-There are limited colors available so it only plots only up to number of clusters k = 7.
-After reaching 7, it no longer plots, but the program will continue working as usual.
-The plot is for enjoyment and visualization purposes.
-It was not required in the assingment but it provides a good visual aid to the project.
-When the program runs, if the plot appears, you can exit out of it by clicking the "x" in the upp